Bioenergy technology collaboration programme

 Luis leads and manages the SEAI Bioenergy research strategy which includes managing the Renewable Heat Bioenergy team and other decarbonization Res-H team members.

-He supports the Department of Environment, Climate and Communications in Ireland (DECC) in the delivery of legislation and policy development by providing evidence based advise and ensures DECC are kept informed of emerging bioenergy trends and technology developments.
+He supports the Department of Climate, Energy and the Environment in Ireland (DCEE) in the delivery of legislation and policy development by providing evidence based advise and ensures DCEE are kept informed of emerging bioenergy trends and technology developments.

 Owenroe Lemass